William McKeown: Exhibitions

-Paul Nesbitt curated a solo exhibition at Inverleith House, Royal Botanical Gardens, Edinburgh, in May 2012.
+Paul Nesbitt curated a solo exhibition of McKeown's work at Inverleith House, Royal Botanical Gardens, Edinburgh, in May 2012.

 The Holiday Show

-William McKeown curated “The Holiday Show” at the Royal Hibernian Academy, Dublin, in 2002, presenting work by Maureen Gallace, Darragh Hogan, Isabel Nolan, Gavin O'Curry, Stuart Purdy, Anne Ryan and Andrew Vickery.
-In the accompanying catalogue, he wrote: “There are two types of art –open and closed.
+William McKeown curated "The Holiday Show" at the Royal Hibernian Academy, Dublin, in 2002, presenting work by Maureen Gallace, Darragh Hogan, Isabel Nolan, Gavin O'Curry, Stuart Purdy, Anne Ryan and Andrew Vickery.
+In the accompanying catalogue, he wrote: "There are two types of art - open and closed.
 All closed art is negative and anti-life.
-Art which is open accepts without judgement, is expanding, positive and life enhancing.”
+Art which is open accepts without judgement, is expanding, positive and life enhancing."

+Awards

+McKeown won an award for the Sirius Project in Co.
+Cork in 2001.
+He won the Arts Council of Northern Ireland Award the following year.